ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ## Bluetooth BLE: Not supported ATM

-Not every Bluetooth HID device is "Classic".
+Not every Bluetooth HID controller is "Classic".
 Some of them are "BLE" (low energy).
-And "BLE" devices are **not supported** at the moment, like:
+And "BLE" controllers are **not supported** at the moment, like:

 - Apple TV remote control (1st gen)
 - Nexus Android TV remote control